Cross-Cultural Training for BusinessFotolia

 Cross-cultural training is important, particularly in an international business context.

-Cross-cultural training in a business context sounds like one of these oft-cited buzzwords which are all the rage among HR executives.
-Expats-to-be, though, may not know what exactly cross-cultural training means or how they’d benefit from cross-cultural training.
+Cross-cultural training in a business context sounds like one of these oft-cited buzzwords which are all the rage among HR management.
+Expats may not always know what exactly cross-cultural training means or how they could profit from it.

-Some skeptics might doubt that cross-cultural training is all that important for a successful presentation abroad.
-Business is business, right? ─ Wrong.
-To see how essential cross-cultural training is for a company’s representative, let’s look at a hypothetical US American sales manager speaking to an international audience without cross-cultural training.
+Some skeptics might even doubt that cross-cultural training is all that important for a successful presentation abroad.
+Business is business everywhere, isn’t it?
+Unfortunately, it’s not quite as simple.
+Let’s look at the story of a sales manager from the US, speaking to an intercultural audience without such training.

 - Structure the presentation clearly.

 - Make your beginning and ending as effective as possible.
-As a fan of the New York Yankees, Caitlin likes opening her presentations with allusions to the baseball team’s legendary successes.
+As a fan of the New York Yankees, Caitlin liked opening her presentations with allusions to the baseball team’s legendary successes.

 - Make proper use of visual aids to underscore your point.
-Caitlin doesn’t appreciate statistics cluttering her slides.
-So she decided to deliver a “bottom-line” presentation, elaborating her marketing strategy starting off from a single point, with only a few illustrative graphics.
+Caitlin didn’t appreciate statistics cluttering her slides.
+So she decided to deliver a “bottom-line” presentation, elaborating her sales strategy starting off from a single point, with only a few figures.

 - Use your voice to create enthusiasm and interest.
 Project confidence in your body language.
 Caitlin was excellent at this.
-She had been a talented actress in college, a natural at making grand gestures and effusive speeches.
+She had been a talented amateur actress in college, with natural skills at making grand gestures and effusive speeches.

-- Hone your rhetoric skills.
-Since Caitlin loved talking about the Yankees, she kept using baseball idioms to create an extended metaphor and make it more entertaining.
+- Hone your communication skills, too.
+Since Caitlin loved the Yankees, she kept using baseball idioms to create an extended metaphor and make the talk more entertaining.

 - Give your audience the opportunity to react and ask questions during a discussion round.

-After delivering the presentation to people from Germany, Japan, and Norway, however, Caitlin felt disappointed and insecure.
-Maybe she should have taken that cross-cultural training.
-Perhaps cross-cultural training would have prepared her for this:
+After delivering the same presentation to people from Germany, Japan, and Norway, however, Caitlin felt disappointed and insecure, doubting her own competence.
+Maybe she should have taken that cross-cultural training after all.
+Perhaps it would have prepared her for what she experienced in an intercultural setting.

 Caitlin just wanted to get back to her hotel room.
-Or crack open a book or two on cross-cultural training.
+Or crack open a book or two on intercultural communication.
 What on earth had gone wrong?
+Why hadn’t her usual skills worked?
+Could cross-cultural competence have avoided this business failure?